jayproulx/fluent-interface-example/README.md

 **Usage**

+Follow installation instructions above to install the unit-convert tool globally.

 Convert millimetres to feet

-    # ./unit-convert --convert 100 --from mm --to ft
+    # unit-convert --convert 100 --from mm --to ft

 Convert celcius to fahrenheit

-    # ./unit-convert --convert 100 --from C --to F
+    # unit-convert --convert 100 --from C --to F

 Show all possible conversion units

-    # ./unit-convert --possibilities
+    # unit-convert --possibilities

 Show all possible conversion units from a particular unit

-    # ./unit-convert --possibilities --from C
+    # unit-convert --possibilities --from C

 **Running tests**